pqhuy98/wow-converter/README.md

 1. Open **http://127.0.0.1:3001/** in your browser.
 2. Use the app similarly to **https://wc.quangdel.com/**
 3. All exported assets will be stored in the `exported-assets` directory inside the folder where you extracted the app.
+This is better than hosted version because you won't need to download or extract any ZIP file.

 ---

-## ⚙️ Building From Source (Optional)
+## Building From Source (Optional)
 This section is for experienced programmers who want to build the app from source code.
 Requires **Node ≥18**, **NPM** and **Git**.

 Clone this repository and its wow.export submodule: